 Spending a night in the Wadi Rum desert in Jordan

 How to get to Wadi Rum Desert

 What’s the Wadi Rum desert location?
-It’s easy to find it and you will need to set your GPS to Wadi Rum village.
+It’s easy to find it, and you will need to set your GPS to Wadi Rum village.

-The road gets you almost to the middle of Wadi Rum desert, a few km past the entrance office of the natural park.
 There, right in the middle of the desert, you’ll find the village.
 Basically, here is where all the Bedouins have their home, the ones that have the businesses of desert camps.
 At the entrance, you will find a supermarket and a pretty big parking lot (considering the size of the village).

+Spending a night in the Wadi Rum desert in Jordan